cvs-health/android-compose-accessibility-techniques/doc/AutomatedComposeAccessibilityTesting.md

 }
 ```

-Note: See the section [Accessing Activity Resources](#accessing-activity-resources) below regarding verify actual application content texts instead of hard-coded values.
+Note: See the section [Accessing Activity Resources](#accessing-activity-resources) below for guidance on how to retrieve externalized text string values from an app resource file.

+### Testing `toggleable` Layouts

-* Verify that toggleable layouts are toggleable and do toggle
+Verify that `toggleable` layouts are toggleable and do toggle.

 For example: